egebremichael/College_app/README.md

 ## Features

-- **Home Screen**: A welcome screen displaying the campus logo and other relevant information.
+- **Home Screen**: A welcome screen displaying the campus logo and upcoming events.
-- **Dining**: A list of on-campus dining options, their descriptions, and hours of operation.
-Displays each dining option with an image and basic details.
+- **Dining**: Dining News and a clickable link at the bottom of the pdf where students csan check their flex balances and meal swipes.
-- **Shuttle Schedule**: Allows users to view shuttle times for various stops on campus.
+- **Shuttle Schedule**: Allows users to view shuttle times for various stops in Wooster.
 Users can select their pickup and dropoff locations to see the estimated time for their shuttle arrival and departure.
-- **Map**: A campus map with important building locations to help users navigate the campus.
+- **Map**: A campus map using Google maps API.
 - **Resources**: A list of campus resources such as the Wellness Center, Gym, Libraries, and more.
 Each resource can be tapped to open a corresponding website with more information.

 ## Installation